sogood99/sogood99.github.io/_posts/2023-10-01-reverse_array.md

 The algorithm is as follows: first start with 0, move $A[0]$ to $A[k]$, $A[k]$ to $A[2k]$ until we get back to $0$ again (mod $n$), then we start with $1$, move $A[1]$ to $A[k+1]$, $A[k+1]$ to $A[2k+1]$, until we get back to $1$.
 Continue doing this until we've accessed $n$ elements.

 How do we prove that the above works?
-If each element is only accessed onc, then by the processing of putting the element to its position $+k$, it must be correct.
+If each element is only accessed once, then by the processing of putting the element to its position $+k$, it must be correct.

 We can prove it with the following lemma: